How to paint a starfish natural history illustration

 - Mix a small amount of white paint with a tiny bit of water.

-- Use the finest, or size 2, brush to paint the dots.
+- Use a size 2, or the finest, brush to paint the dots.

 - Start with a ring of dots at the centre of the starfish.